adriesse/plantpredict-python/docs/example_usage.rst

     prediction.create()

 Change the prediction's status to :py:data:`prediction_status_enum.DRAFT-SHARED` to make it accessible to other members of your team (or to another relevant status).

 .. code-block:: python

     prediction.change_prediction_status(new_status=prediction_status_enum.DRAFT_SHARED, note="Changed for tutorial.")

-Instantiate a local instance of :py:class:`~plantpredict.PowerPlant`, assigning its :py:data:`project_id` and :py:data:`prediction_id`.
+Instantiate a local instance of :py:class:`~plantpredict.powerplant.PowerPlant`, assigning its :py:data:`project_id` and :py:data:`prediction_id`.

 .. code-block:: python

-    powerplant = plantpredict.PowerPlant(project_id=project.id, prediction_id=prediction.id)
+    powerplant = api.powerplant(project_id=project.id, prediction_id=prediction.id)

-Add a fixed tilt block, array, inverter, and dc field using :py:meth:`~plantpredict.PowerPlant.add_block`, :py:meth:`~plantpredict.PowerPlant.add_array`, :py:meth:`~plantpredict.PowerPlant.add_inverter` and :py:meth:`~plantpredict.PowerPlant.add_dc_field`, respectively.
+Add a fixed tilt block, array, inverter, and dc field using :py:meth:`~plantpredict.powerplant.PowerPlant.add_block`, :py:meth:`~plantpredict.powerplant.PowerPlant.add_array`, :py:meth:`~plantpredict.powerplant.PowerPlant.add_inverter` and :py:meth:`~plantpredict.powerplant.PowerPlant.add_dc_field`, respectively.
 In this example, the minimum required fields are selected, and the rest are defaulted.
 Refer to each method's documentation for information on what other power plant attributes can be configured.
 Additionally, refer to the `PlantPredict User Guide
 <https://plantpredict.com/user_manual/predictions/#power-plant-builder>`_ for documentation on power plant
 hierarchy.